,

 The New Hope-Lambertville Bridge at sunset

-Arguably, the best part of visiting the two towns is the New Hope-Lambertville Bridge.
+After indulging in multiple coffee stops, we made our way to the New Hope-Lambertville Bridge.
 The bridge sits directly atop the Delaware River and offers a terrific view of both Pennsylvania and New Jersey.
 I would definitely recommend visiting in the earlier fall months to really see the colored foliage in full bloom along the river.
 Of course, you can drive across the bridge from one town to another, but where’s the fun in that?
 There is a fairly wide pedestrian bridge where you can stop and admire the view (although during colder months, the admiration may be slightly curtailed).

 The NJ/PA Border